• Home

 Unsalted butter - Fat is what gives you tender and chewy cookies.
 Unsalted butter allows you to control the amount and quality of the salt.
 If you only have salted, omit the salt from the recipe.

 Gluten-free all-purpose flour - It's essential to choose a good gluten-free all-purpose flour blend.
 Since each brand contains a different blend of flours, they all taste and behave slightly different.
-My favorite is Bob's Red Mill 1:1 Gluten-Free All-Purpose Flour for it's superb taste and texture.
+My favorite is Bob's Red Mill 1:1 Gluten-Free Baking Flour for it's superb taste and texture.

 Kosher salt - A small amount of salt accentuates the sweet flavors!